clumio-code/terraform-provider-clumio/docs/data-sources/organizational_unit.md

 page_title: "clumio_organizational_unit Data Source - terraform-provider-clumio"
 subcategory: ""
 description: |-
-  clumioorganizationalunit data source is used to retrieve details of an organizational unit for use in other resources.
+  clumio_organizational_unit data source is used to retrieve details of an organizational unit for use in other resources.
 ---

 # clumio_organizational_unit (Data Source)